 - Who provides the backup when things go wrong?

-If you don’t have confidence in the skillfulness of the people who hold these service roles or provide service functions, then you know you’re in trouble — and that at least some of your customers will end up underserved.
+If you don’t have confidence in the skillfulness of the people who hold these service roles, then you know you’re in trouble — and that at least some of your customers will end up underserved.

 Onward and upward,